Quantitative Morphology of Galactic Cirrus in Deep Optical Imaging: Summary and prospects for application in deep wide-field imaging surveys

 Second, the fact that the power spectra across dust tracers have consistent power indices indicates that the normalizations of power spectra can be used to calibrate the zero-point of the diffuse light background contributed by cirrus in optical images at the CCD chip level, with no need to dramatically downsample the optical data to, e.g., the Planck beam width.
 Another useful application is that one can determine whether the cirrus signal is suppressed by sky background subtraction, and if so, at what scales.
 This is clear in the illustration shown in Appendix~\ref{appendix:legacy_ps}, which presents the result for the same Spider sky area in the Legacy survey imaging.

-Furthermore, as discussed in Sec.~\ref{sec:result_ps}, whether higher-resolution data would reveal a characteristic scale will be interesting.
+Furthermore, as discussed in Sect.~\ref{sec:result_ps}, whether higher-resolution data would reveal a characteristic scale will be interesting.
 The superb resolution and sensitivity of \textit{Euclid} and \textit{Roman} will render them the ideal facilities for this kind of study in the future.

-\item \textbf{WST Analysis}: This approach enables the extraction of higher-order, non-Gaussian information that is missing in power spectrum analyses, thereby enhancing our understanding of the complex, multi-scale cirrus structures.
-As stated in Sec.~\ref{sec:result_wst}, it is not yet well understood why \textit{some} cirrus is highly filamentary and how its morphology correlates with ISM properties.
-Therefore, it will be interesting to explore the correlation between ISM characteristics and morphological signatures, e.g., by extending the analysis in \cite{2023ApJ...947...74L} to the optical regime.
+\item \textbf{WST analysis}: This approach enables the extraction of higher-order, non-Gaussian information that is missing in power spectrum analyses, thereby enhancing our understanding of the complex, multi-scale cirrus structures.
+As stated in Sect.~\ref{sec:result_wst}, it is not yet well understood why \textit{some} cirrus is highly filamentary and how its morphology correlates with ISM properties.
+Therefore, it will be interesting to explore the correlation between ISM characteristics and morphological signatures, for example, by extending the analysis in \cite{2023ApJ...947...74L} to the optical regime.

 WST statistics could also be useful when comparing the morphology in different observations and that in simulations, where co-spatial correspondence does not exist.
-Furthermore, mock cirrus can be generated using wavelet-based covariance, as shown in Sec.~\ref{sec:result_wst_syn}.
+Furthermore, mock cirrus can be generated using wavelet-based covariance, as shown in Sect.~\ref{sec:result_wst_syn}.
 This can be useful for estimating cirrus contamination of extragalactic signals, as well as algorithmic improvement of detection and measurement pipelines directed at targets of interest.

 In Section \ref{sec:discuss_tidal_inj}, we demonstrated the potential of using WST coefficients to distinguish extragalactic light from cirrus.
 This is particularly useful when color information is not available.
 For example, in the Euclid Wide Survey, cirrus in near-infrared (NIR) may not be comparably significant to cirrus in the optical due to a combination of the lower sensitivity in Euclid NIR bands (\citealt{2025A&A...697A...6C}) and the fact that dust-scattered light is intrinsically fainter in the NIR in the absence of large grains (\citealt{2004ApJS..152..211Z}).
 Where colors are available, they will provide additional information for distinguishing extragalactic light from cirrus. \end{enumerate}